bytefish/bytefish.de/blog/spring_boot_multitenancy.md

 #### Implement the Routing ####

-Spring Boot provides and ``AbstractRoutingDataSource``, which can be used to implement the tenant database routing.
-We are using the tenant name from the ``ThreadLocalStorage`` as the lookup key for routing to a data source.
-We will later see how it is used in Spring Boot.
+Spring Boot provides the ``AbstractRoutingDataSource`` for determining a data source at runtime.
+In the example the tenant name from the ``ThreadLocalStorage`` is used as the lookup key for routing.
+We will later see how it is used in the Spring Boot application.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.